spursy/llm-the-hard-way/deepseek/recipe.md

 #### 2. An interim high-quality reasoning LLM

 `
-It is significant not because it's a great LLM to use, but because it required so little labeled data alongside large-scale reinforcement learning resulting in a model that exels at solving reasoning problems.
+It is significant not because it's a great LLM to use, but because it required so little labeled data alongside large-scale reinforcement learning resulting in a model that excels at solving reasoning problems.
 `

 `